Degree Information

 - Successful completion ("C" or better) of at least one semester-long undergraduate course in abstract algebra (MATH 4010 or equivalent)

-- Successful completion ("C" or better) of at least two semester-long undergraduate courses in real analysis (MATH 4110-4120 or equivalent)
+- Successful completion ("C" or better) of at least one semester-long undergraduate course in real analysis (MATH 4110 or equivalent)

 - Letters of Recommendation: at least three letters which indicate an expectation for success in a graduate mathematics program